Fragmon/klipper_max_flow_test/README.md

 ## How it works

-The plugin samples StallGuard at 20 Hz during each measurement step (5 repeats by default) and tracks median, IQR (P25-P75), and run-to-run CV per step.
-Slip detection uses **14 independent triggers** that look for different signatures:
+The plugin samples StallGuard at 20 Hz during each measurement step (5 repeats by default) and tracks median, IQR (P25–P75), and run-to-run CV per step.
+Slip detection uses **multiple independent triggers** that look for different signatures:

 - **SG signal patterns** — snap-back, over-jump, plateau
 - **Run-to-run variance** — CV spike, CV jump, rising trend, vs coarse-baseline
 - **Sample distribution** — IQR widening, IQR vs coarse-baseline, IQR absolute
-- **CoolStep-specific** — CS pegged + SG drop, CS pegged + CV spike, CS hard drop
 - **Per-run analysis** — single-run outlier detection, SG max spike for decoupling

 Each trigger fires under tighter conditions in **bisection / verify** than in coarse, so the coarse phase stays noise-resistant while the final result is accurate to ±1 mm³/s.

 The HTML report's **decision-trail panel** lists every trigger event with the metrics that caused it, so you can see exactly why the plugin chose the value it did.

+### Per-driver tuning

+Each driver family has its own `TriggerProfile` in the source code with all detection thresholds.
+The TMC5160 profile is the validated production baseline.
+TMC2240 (SG2 path) inherits the same values since the hardware path is identical.
+TMC2209 has its own profile for the SG4 path.
+To tune sensitivity for one driver without affecting the others, edit only its profile class.

 ---